small-xiangcheng/opencompass/README.md

   - `a_gsm8k/` for GSM8K
   - `a_math/` for MATH

-  These configuration files are intended for flexible experimentation and may serve as practical references when creating your own dataset settings.
+    These configuration files correspond to the prompting setups used in our paper and are differentiated by their filenames.
+To run a specific setup, please update the dataset configuration filenames accordingly in your script.

 - `gsm8k_postprocess_fixed()` is a customized post-processing function for GSM8K implemented in `opencompass/opencompass/datasets/gsm8k.py`.
 It is introduced to mitigate evaluation bias present in the original post-processing logic.